 Heb 11:3 Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.

 Here is another widely misunderstood Bible verse about faith and words.
 Here is a verse of scripture that basically reveals how the world was created.
 God says that everything that we can see came from two spiritual power factors that God possessed.
 Did you see what they were?
 The two factors were God’s faith and God’s words.
-You see too many people read this verse and think that it is talking about our faith and that we have to believe in order to understand, but that is just a tricky way of wording a statement to make you think wrong.
+Too many people read this verse and think that it is talking about our faith and that we have to believe in order to understand, but that is just a lack of understanding of the wording of the statement to causes many to think wrong.
 The main problem with the Greek language is the lack of punctuation such as a comma.
 The presence of a comma can change the meaning of a verse dramatically and this verse is an example of this.
 Take the words “we understand that” and put them at the first of the sentence and reread the statement:

 Heb 11:3 We understand that through faith the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.

-You can basically get the same statement by adding the appropriate comma after “We understand,” in the original version, so hopefully you can understand that God has faith and God used His faith to create the world.
-God has existed for how long?
-I guess I’m getting ahead of myself somewhat and telling you that faith was a spiritual force that has always existed with God.
-Therefore, faith is definitely not something that is new and only came to be in the New Testament.
-This chapter of Hebrews is commonly referred to as the “faith” hall of fame.
+For example, this chapter 11 of Hebrews is commonly referred to as the “faith” hall of fame.
 This is because the chapter is dominated by the subject of “faith” and it reveals to us the names of individuals throughout the Old Testament who exhibited faith even though they did not understand that this is what they were doing.
-According to Hebrews 11, the first mention of anyone with faith in the Bible is the firstborn son Abel who was slain by his brother Cain.
-In verse 4 it says by faith Abel offered unto God a far better sacrifice than his brother Cain.
-So it was “faith” that caused Abel’s sacrifice to be accepted by God and not so much as to what was sacrificed or given.
+According to Hebrews 11, the first mention of anyone with faith in the Bible was the firstborn son of Adan and Eve named Abel who was slain by his younger brother Cain.
+In verse 4 of Hebrews 11 it says “by faith” Abel offered unto God a far better sacrifice than his brother Cain.
+So it was the existence of Abel’s “faith” that caused his sacrifice to be accepted by God and not so much of what was sacrificed or given.
 According to the Bible “without faith, it is impossible to please God” (Heb 11:6).
-So whatever we do in this world it is imperative for us to do it in faith in order to be pleasing to God.
-That could have been the most important thing that I said in this entire lesson and it reveals to us the significance that God places upon the spiritual factor of “faith”.
+According to this statement whatever we do or say in this world it is imperative for us to do it in faith in order to be considered pleasing to God.
+That could have been the most important thing that I said in this entire lesson and it reveals to us the great significance that God places upon the spiritual factor of “faith”.
 There are very few things in the Bible that God says are impossible and this is a prime example of one of the most important lessons about spiritual impossibilities.

 You can continue reading in Hebrews 11 and see time after time God mentioning and commending the faith of these Old Testament saints.
-Faith is the central theme of the entire chapter.
+If you did not understand it, Faith is one of the central themes of the entire chapter.
 The word faith occurs over 23 times in this chapter proveing God is making a point on the subject.
-Verse 5, by faith Enoch… Verse 7, by faith Noah… Verse 8, by faith Abraham… Verse 11, through faith Sarah… I could go on, but you get the point, I hope and pray?
+Verse 5, “by faith Enoch…” Verse 7, “by faith Noah…” Verse 8, “by faith Abraham…” Verse 11, “through faith Sarah…” I could go on, but you get the point, I hope and pray?
 You see the faith of a man or a womean was the key factor for everything positive that happened in the Old Testament and why their names even appear in the Bible at all.
-We can clearly learn by reading Hebrews 11 that faith existed in the Old Testament even though it was never revealed directly to anyone.
-God just wrote about them in ways that taught these Bible concepts without telling you what those concepts were.
+We can clearly learn by reading just Hebrews 11 that faith existed in the Old Testament even though it was never revealed directly to anyone.
+God just wrote about them in ways that taught these Bible concepts without telling us what those concepts were called.
 That was very tricky if you ask me!

 Earlier I spoke of faith as being a powerful spiritual force that helped to create our world.
 This of course is probably a new concept to you that you do not yet understand.
 So I will attempt to give you another Bible verse that exhibits this reality to us in the words of God written to the church.
 In this way, we will hopefully see that we have this power within us right now and that we should learn how to use it.